dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ## Bind to a Unix socket

-Listen on a Unix socket with <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.ListenUnixSocket*> for improved performance with Nginx, as shown in this example:
+Listen on a Unix socket with <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.ListenUnixSocket%2A> for improved performance with Nginx, as shown in this example:

 [!code-csharp[](samples/5.x/KestrelSample/Program.cs?name=snippet_UnixSocket)]

-* In the Nginx configuration file, set the `server` > `location` > `proxy_pass` entry to `http://unix:/tmp/{KESTREL SOCKET}:/;`. `{KESTREL SOCKET}` is the name of the socket provided to <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.ListenUnixSocket*> (for example, `kestrel-test.sock` in the preceding example).
+* In the Nginx configuration file, set the `server` > `location` > `proxy_pass` entry to `http://unix:/tmp/{KESTREL SOCKET}:/;`. `{KESTREL SOCKET}` is the name of the socket provided to <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.ListenUnixSocket%2A> (for example, `kestrel-test.sock` in the preceding example).
 * Ensure that the socket is writeable by Nginx (for example, `chmod go+w /tmp/kestrel-test.sock`).

 ## Port 0

 When the port number `0` is specified, Kestrel dynamically binds to an available port.
-The following example shows how to determine which port Kestrel actually bound at runtime:
+The following example shows how to determine which port Kestrel bound at runtime:

 [!code-csharp[](samples/5.x/KestrelSample/Startup.cs?name=snippet_Configure&highlight=3-4,15-21)]